viamrobotics/docs/static/include/components/test-control/movement-sensor-gps-control.md

 This panel presents the data collected by the movement sensor.
 The sections in the panel include the position, linear velocity and compass heading.

-{{<imgproc src="/components/movement-sensor/movement-sensor-control-tab-gps.png" resize="800x" declaredimensions=true alt="The movement sensor component in the test panel">}}
+{{<imgproc src="/components/movement-sensor/movement-sensor-control-tab-gps.png" declaredimensions=true alt="The movement sensor component in the test panel" resize="800x" style="max-width:500px" class="imgzoom">}}